Princess Leonor, heir to Spanish throne, to study in Wales - WTMJ

-MADRID (AP) — The heir to the Spanish throne, 15-year-old Princess Leonor, is going to study in Wales, the Spanish royal household announced Wednesday.
+MADRID (AP) — The heir to the Spanish throne, 15-year-old Princess Leonor, is going to study in Wales, the Spanish royal household said Wednesday in an announcement that caused a commotion over the state broadcaster’s reporting.

 Leonor will begin her two-year course at the boarding school this summer.
 She turns 16 at the end of October.
 Her parents will personally meet the course’s cost of 67,000 pounds ($92,700, 76,500 euros).